FENCING SPORT

 What is Fencing?

-Fencing has been part of the Olympic Games since 1896.
+Fencing has taken part in Olympics since 1896.
 Fencing is often called “Physical Chess” because it requires both quick reflexes and deep strategy.
-One of the highest in combat sports, with 12 Olympic medal events (for men and women across 3 weapon categories).
-It is one of the five sports that have been featured in every modern Olympic Games and widely practiced in over 150 countries, with strong participation in Europe, Asia, and the Americas.
+One of the highest in combat sports, with 36 Olympic medal events for men (Individual/Team) and women (Individual/Team) across 3 weapon categories).
+It is one of the five sports that has been featured in every modern Olympic Games and widely practiced in over 150 countries with strong participation in Europe, Asia, and America.
 Fencing is practiced by people of all age groups from young children to seniors.
-Paralympic division (Wheelchair Fencing), making it accessible to disabled athletesIt builds confidence, focus, coordination, discipline, strategic thinking and Making it an ideal activity for students.
+Paralympic division (Wheelchair Fencing) supportsdisabled athletes to fulfill their dreams.
+It builds confidence, focus, coordination, discipline, strategic thinking and overall anideal activity for students.Fencing is one of the fastest growing sports in INDIA.
+Fencing is a fast, athleticsport, a farcryfrom choreographed bouts you see on film or on the stage.
+Instead of swinging from a chandelier or leaping from balconies, you will see two fencers performing an intense dance on a six-feet-by-forty five-feet Strip.
+The movements are so fast that points (hits and touches) are scored electronically.

 Three Fencing Disciplines